zzpustc/Video-Crowd-Counting/README.md

     |       +--den
     ```

-Meanwhile, we offer processed data[[link]].

 ## Train
 In config.py you can change any parameter if you want.
 One important paramter is __C.STN.
 Change __C.STN to True so that the framework would adopt STN to process multiple frame dense maps.
+Create a folder named best_model, and put the single image trained model[[link](https://pan.baidu.com/s/1ld5s36CUFjcNDQMM2jlStw)](pwd: mupw) in it.
 ### Train
 > ```shell
 > python train.py